 8.1 Condition Reports.
-In addition to filling out a condition report when cataloguing an artifact, the Peterborough Museum & Archives staff will complete condition reports for artifacts and/or archival material that are going out or coming in on loan, or, are receiving conservation treatment.
+In addition to filling out a condition report when cataloguing an artifact, the Peterborough Museum & Archives staff will complete condition reports for artifacts and/or archival material that are going out or coming in on loan, or, are having conservation work done to them.
 All condition reports shall be filed with the object's accession file.